UX is kind of a big deal these days (and not just in Japan), and it has gone a long way since the early days of our profession.

-I became interested in doing User Experience Design during my sophomore year in college.
+I got interested in doing User Experience Design during my sophomore year in college.
 Only, it wasn’t called User Experience Design then.
 It was Usability Engineering, and User Centered Design, and Value-Sensitive Design, and Library Science.

 When I finished college, I wanted more than anything to do two things: 1) run off to Thailand to bartend at a dive resort and rock climb, and 2) do User Research for social technologies.

 Don’t get me wrong, there was a ton of good work going on, and I learned how to fit Usability in a larger corporate software development methodology and cycle.
-But boy, I lost faith fast in how much good I could do in the world with my choice of profession.
-In other words, I got jaded.
+But looking at the big picture, I lost faith in how much good I could do in the world with my career.

 I thought long and hard, and longer and harder, about what I wanted to do in life.
-I started doing Business Analysis, because BAs get to gather and write requirements and create functional specs, and those specs get read by software developers and they build the code, which become the software, which gets used by the user.
+I started doing Business Analysis, because they get to gather and write requirements and create functional specs, and those specs get read by software developers and they build the code, which become the software, which gets used by the user.

-I liked the idea that that’s how I’d make a difference in the world.
+I liked the idea that *that* was how I’d make a difference in the world.
 I was all over it.
 I read books, I went to seminars.
 I wanted to be the best requirements gatherer I could be.
 I wanted to be the T.S.
 Eliot of functional specs.

 Once again, I lost steam.
 Once again, I dreamt about bartending and rock climbing and teaching yoga on the coasts of Thailand.

-ZOMG, UX is Back!
+Phase 3 – The Transformation: ZOMG, UX is Back!

 I remember doing Usability Engineering and being told, “Thanks for the lovely report, but it’s too late, and we have no time or money”.
 I remember being told “the user is a four-letter word”, and that “that touchy feely stuff doesn’t pay the bills.”

 How time has changed.